knownasilya/ember-toggle/README.md

             Defaults to 'medium' if not specified.
 * `on` - Defaults to 'On'.
 * `off` - Defaults to 'Off'.
+* `showLabels` - Defaults to 'false', if 'true' will display labels on left and ride side of toggle switch
 * `toggle` - The toggle action, which has one argument e.g. `isToggled`.
 * `toggled` - Defaults to `false`, meaning not enabled by default.